-Live streaming is a disruptive technology.
+Live streaming is a disruptive technology, in the best sense of the term.
 In the past few years, it’s completely upended the world of broadcasting.
-All sorts of industries are finding ways to use live video to support their goals.
+All sorts of industries are finding ways to use live video and video streaming hosts to support their goals.

-Businesses are using it for products demos and trainings.
-Non-profits are using it to bring major events to a larger audience.
+Businesses are broadcasting live video stream for product demos and trainings.
+Nonprofits are using live streaming to bring major events to a larger audience.
 Media organizations are streaming live news.
-Sporting leagues are using it to bring matches to their fans, wherever they are.
-Governments are using it to comply with open-meeting laws.
-Religious groups are using it to grow their congregations.
+Sporting leagues are using live streaming to bring matches to their fans, wherever they are.
+Governments are using live broadcasting to comply with open-meeting laws.
+Religious groups are using streaming media to grow their congregations.

-If you want to live stream, you need a few things.
-Most important is a server (or network of servers) that can distribute your video to viewers around the world.
+If you want to stream live video, you need a variety of tools and equipment.
+Most important in this list of requirements is a server (or network of servers) that can distribute your video to viewers around the world.

 Renting servers to stream video

-The best CDNs are called “Tier 1,” and Akamai is the cream of the crop.
-The company has more than 216,000 servers in more than 120 countries globally.
-The CDN ensures your stream will be delivered fast, without buffering or glitches.
+The best CDNs are called “Tier 1.”
+For example, Dacast uses the Akamai CDN, which is the cream of the crop.
+The company has more than 300,000 servers in more than 130 countries globally.
+The CDN ensures your stream is delivered quickly without buffering or glitches.

-Besides linking you with a CDN, a streaming service provider has other benefits.
-Centrally, they provide a software backend for you to stream content.
-Instead of having to install and configure server-side software, that’s taken care of.
+Besides linking you to a CDN, a video streaming host has other benefits.
+Centrally, a streaming platform provides a software backend from which to stream your content.
+Rather than you installing and configuring the server-side software, the video streaming host provides all of that.
 All you have to do is:

-- Connect your encoder to the streaming service provider platform
+- Connect your encoder to the video streaming host (i.e. Dacast).

 What Can Streaming Do For Your Brand?

 Live video is valuable in many different ways.
 When it comes to strengthening your brand, this is especially true.
-That’s because streaming video excels at a variety of non-advertising uses.
-Without having to focus on sales, brand promotion becomes easier and more effective.
+Why?
+Streaming video excels at a variety of non-advertising uses.
+Without having to focus on sales, brand promotion becomes easier and more effective, particularly in conjunction with a white-label video streaming host (e.g., Dacast).

 A wide variety of brands are using streaming effectively.
 These vary from small businesses and community groups to major corporations like General Electric.

-The main benefits brands find in live streaming are that it:
+The main benefits that brands find in live streaming include that broadcasting live:

 - Generates high levels of excitement and engagement